RobertBurrellDonkin/library-management-system/README.md

 ## BorrowBook and ReturnBook

-* These are operations performed on a resource with domain semantics, as opposed to CRUD which match well to HTTP verbs.
+* These are operations performed on a resource with domain semantics (as opposed to CRUD which match well to HTTP verbs).
     * PATCH would be the closest verb but the semantics would be too distinctly different.
     * These operations are not idempotent and should not be cached or repeated.
     * POST is pretty much the only reasonable option.
 And this is commonly used for operations.